Taking Care of Your Teeth and Mouth

 - Brush your teeth twice a day with fluoride toothpaste.

-- Visit your dentist regularly for a checkup and cleaning.
+- Visit your dentist routinely for a checkup and cleaning.
+Tell the dentist about any medical conditions you have and medications you take.

 - Eat a well-balanced diet.